dianaconnolly44/dianaconnolly.me/_illustrations/trump.markdown

 order: 7
 ---

-I created the below children's book for Tobii Dynavox to teach children about inauguration, and what happens inside of the White House.
+I created the below children's book for Tobii Dynavox's Boardmaker Instructional Solutions unit, to teach children about inauguration, and what happens inside of the White House.
 This is the first book I completed on my own at Tobii Dynavox, coming up with the style and character design.

-To view more of this book, please go to <a href="http://dianaconnolly.me/about.html">About</a> and contact me.
+To view more, please go to <a href="http://www.boardmakeronline.com/">Boardmaker</a>, or to my <a href="http://dianaconnolly.me/about.html">About</a> and contact me.

 <br>